-Obviously, if you put enough people together, the building is only as quiet as your noises neighbour.
+Obviously, if you put enough people together, the building is only as quiet as your noisiest neighbour.
 A party on Friday night can keep all surrounding people awake.
-Some ownership structures such as Company Share Apartments means less renters in the business.
+However some ownership structures such as company share apartments means less renters in the business.
 This means more accountability for bad behaviour.

 Some apartments have great sound proofing, others are poorly designed.
 If you are a light sleeper and planning to live in the apartment, it may pay to check sound proofing.

-Some apartments are being built with green roofs, courtyards and outdoor area.
-But in general, they have less room that a typical house.
+Some apartments are being built with green roofs, courtyards and outdoor areas.
+But in general, they have less room than a typical house.
 This is fine for some families but if you are used to a more room, they can take some getting used to.